braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/email_settings.md

 ### Email unsubscribe header in workspaces

-When the Email Unsubscribe Header feature is turned on, this setting is applied to the entire workspace, not the company-level.
-It’s added to campaigns and Canvases that are set up to send to users who are subscribed or opted-in, or opted-in users only in the Target Audiences step of the campaign and Canvas builders.
+When the email unsubscribe header feature is turned on, this setting applies to the entire workspace, not the company-level.
+It’s added to campaigns and Canvases that are set up to send to users who are subscribed or opted-in, or opted-in users in the **Target Audiences** step of the campaign and Canvas builders.

-Braze doesn’t add the header for what is considered transactional, so if a message is set to send to all users including unsubscribed users, the list-unsubscribe header will not be attached to the message, unless specified otherwise in the message-level one-click list-unsubscribe setting.
+Braze doesn’t add the header for what is considered transactional, so if a message is set to send to all users including unsubscribed users, the list-unsubscribe header will not be attached to the message unless specified otherwise in the message-level one-click list-unsubscribe setting.
 Additionally, the header is not added for messages delivered via test send because the list-unsubscribe header is only generated and added for targeting user profiles in Braze.

 ### Message-level one-click list-unsubscribe